smile4u/bzenet/BUILD.md

 /opt/python/cp37-cp37m/bin/twine upload wheelhouse/*
 ```

-### Mac
+### Mac prebuild
-Linux package should be ok for osx.
+Sources package should be ok for osx.

-Or build it:
+Or pre-build it with:
 ```
 python setup.py bdist_wheel
 twine upload dist/*